mirzaakhena/theitem/README.md

 by switching the implementation in `application/app_appitem.go`.

 By default, this application use `config.json`.
-In Docker version, it uses different config which is `config.prod.json`.
+In docker version, it uses different config which is in `config.prod.json`.
-You can change the setting via `docker-compose.yml`
+You can change the setting via `docker-compose.yml`.

+Currently, file `docker-compose.yml` specify 2 database (mongodb and mysql) and 1 application (myapp).
+You don't need to run both database.
+You can disable one of them manually.
+Or even disable all database option (in `docker-compose.yml`) if you choose the SQLite as database.

 Run the docker compose (you may add `-d` for running it in background)